There are over 600 million blogs on the web. And more than six million blog posts are published daily.

-In this detailed guide, I am going to cover what a blog means, why build a blog or website, and all the steps you need to set up a website.
+So in this detailed guide, we’re going to cover what a blog means, why build a blog or website, and all the steps you need to start a blog.

-There is no point in creating a blog if you don’t know what it means.
-In simple terms, a blog is a website optimized for content-consumption, not direct selling.
+In simple terms, a blog is a website optimized for content consumption, not direct selling.
 Each piece of content/article you write for a blog is called a blog post.

 Content in a blog is usually archived by date, so the latest articles show at the top, followed by the ones published before, and so on.
 As such, a blog is a collection of blog posts sorted by date.